Do insurance plans cover the Charter Oak Recovery Center (RTC)?

-Absolutely, as long as they are committed to your recovery with you.
-We reserve the right to refuse any visitor that is hindering a person’s recovery and/or is under the influence during the visit.
+Yes, as long as they are committed to your recovery with you.
+We reserve the right to refuse any visitor that is hindering a person’s recovery and/or is under the influence during their visit.

 What is a typical day at the RTC?

 The day starts at 7 a.m. with a morning “Sunrise AA Meeting.”
-This is known as the attitude adjustment and is open to the community, alumni and current RTC residents.
+This meeting is open to the community, alumni and current RTC residents.
 The day continues with a full schedule of groups and activities, including educational workgroups, with wrap up at 10 p.m.

 What type of clients do you serve?

 We serve a variety of individuals in need of support for their sobriety and continued recovery.
-Both men and women are accepted for treatment at the RTC, but our program is limited to no more than 12 individuals at a time.
+Both men and women are accepted for treatment, but our program is limited to no more than 12 individuals at a time.
 Some individuals receive detox care at Aurora Charter Oak Hospital before transitioning to the RTC.
 Others are admitted directly to the RTC from other settings, including other hospitals.